veglezMX/design-systems/design-tokens-guide-2025.md

 Six months later: "Which one is actually correct?"
 ```

-This is **design drift**—where design files and production code diverge until consistency becomes impossible.
+This is **design drift**-where design files and production code diverge until consistency becomes impossible.
 The consequences compound across platforms:

 | Problem | Web Impact | Mobile Impact | Business Impact |
 |---------|------------|---------------|-----------------|